Skip to main content

 Can I use a charcoal smoker in cold weather?

 Yes, but expect higher charcoal consumption and longer startup times as the ambient cold pulls heat from the smoking chamber.
 Ceramic kamado smokers like the Kamado Joe Classic III are particularly well-suited to cold weather because their thick ceramic walls buffer heat loss dramatically.
 For metal smokers in cold or windy conditions, position the smoker out of the wind and consider an insulation blanket designed for your model.
-Use a full chimney of lit coals at startup and allow extra time to reach target temperature before loading food.

 How do I clean a charcoal smoker?